This article has links to products and services we love, which we may make commission from.

 Check out our guide to all the best things to do in the White Mountains to start planning your adventure.

-Prefer somewhere a little less touristy?
+Would you prefer somewhere a little less touristy?

-Consider the Jackson region which includes Jackson, Intervale, Bartlett, Glen, and Hart’s Location for accommodation and mountain resorts.
+Consider the Jackson region, which includes Jackson, Intervale, Bartlett, Glen, and Hart’s Location for accommodation and mountain resorts.